Paradies tree

 Best for unique tropical drinks

 Blossom Bar is the reincarnation of Sichuan Garden and is now one of the best cocktail destinations in Brookline.
-Ran Duan’s parents have been running Sichuan Garden in Brookline and Sichuan Garden II in Woburn for many years, and the Duan initially opened a small cocktail bar in the same property as the Woburn location and was named America’s Best Bartender by GQ in 2014.
-Now Sichuan Garden has rebranded into Blossom Bar in the same space, keeping the same well-loved food but adding Duan’s intricately crafted, tropical cocktails to the menu.
+Ran Duan’s parents have been running Sichuan Garden in Brookline and Sichuan Garden II in Woburn for many years, and Duan initially opened a small cocktail bar in the same property as the Woburn location and was named America’s Best Bartender by GQ in 2014.
+Now, Sichuan Garden has rebranded into Blossom Bar in the same space, keeping the same well-loved food but adding Duan’s intricately crafted, tropical cocktails to the menu.

 For an intimate cocktail lounge